Marketionist/interview-tasks/fintech/README.md

-1. While typing in user credentials in "Password" and "Confirm password" inputs at https://app.qa.nesto.ca/signup the actual characters are not shown - it can be helpful to display a Show icon for both of the inputs to let users see what they currently typed in.
+1. While typing in user credentials in "Password" and "Confirm password" inputs at https://app.qa.nesto.ca/signup the actual characters are not shown - it can be helpful to display a Show icon for both of the inputs to let users see what they have currently typed in.
 2. User can paste any value into the "Confirm password" input - it can be helpful to disable pasting (to make sure users manually type in password confirmation) with something like: